Shashi456/Deep-Learning-Research/Review/Siamese Neural Networks for One-shot Image Recogniton.md

 ## Strengths
-- An almost human level classifier is made by this network, one shot learning is extremely important to us because humans learn this way, we have a caterogical ability to see objects once and then distinguish them from different viewpoints or from some other object.
+- An almost human level classifier is made by this network, one shot learning is extremely important to us because humans learn this way, we have a categorical ability to see objects once and then distinguish them from different viewpoints or from some other object.

 ## Weaknesses / Doubts
 - Wouldn't exactly call this novel.
-- I think the architechture can be experimented.
+- I think the architecture can be experimented.
 - Would like to know why it works?
 In the sense that what is it that the network learns during the initial verification-type learning.